ishikabansal04/ishikabansal04/README.md

 # Hi there 👋

 ## My name is Ishika Bansal and I am an incoming SDE intern at Microsoft ' 2021.
+Selected for Flipkart Girls Wanna Code Program 2021 and Microsoft Codess Program 2020.

 I am pursuing B.Tech in Computer Science Engineering , currently in my 3rd year.
 I am an active open source contributor and a Tech enthusiast.